leopoldodonnell/airhttp/README.md

 This is version 0.1.0

+* Only supports GET requests
-* Still needs to be tested
+* Still needs to be fully tested
 * Its working with Flash Build 4.7 and SDK 4.6.0

 Adding the HTTP Server to Your Application